 Romans vs. Germans Essay

-We were asked to write a five paragraph essay on comparing the culture of Romans and Germans.
+We were assigned to write a five paragraph essay comparing the ancient Romans and the early Germans for social studies class.